Tarrant County Inmate Search

 When to Call vs. When to Search

-Call when you need a time-sensitive confirmation, such as verifying that a person is in the lobby for release or that a last-minute court order has been received by the jail.
+Call when you need a time-sensitive confirmation, such as whether a person is in the lobby for release or whether a last-minute court order has been received by the jail.

-Search when you want to check status or prepare for a visit, bond, or court appearance based on public information that is updated throughout the day.
+Search when you want to check status or prepare for a visit, bond, or court appearance based on public information updated throughout the day.

 Combine both when a person has multiple holds.
 You may confirm public status online, then call the detaining agency to ask about transfer timing or release sequencing.